rezaghorbani-dev/blog-comments/README.md

 # blog-comments
-This is a placeholder for github comments widget
+This is a placeholder for github comments widget I used in my blog